hpacheco/juice-shop-demo/index.md

 ## FAQ :scroll:

-* For multiple demos, killing and relaunching the docker container shall reset all progress.
+* For multiple demos, delete the browser cookies in the score-board, and relaunch the docker container to reset all progress.
 * If the timing delays in the timing attack demo are not noticeable, you may increase the delay in milliseconds for each product search by setting the flag `SEARCH_DELAY` before launching the container, e.g. `export SEARCH_DELAY=100` sets the delay to 100ms.

 # Examples :rocket: